 We talked over the weekend about the lifestyle our families experience and the travel lives we all live.
 For Exploramum and Explorason being permanently ‘on the go’ is tiring at times, and we are hoping to base ourselves somewhere soon.
 This by no means our love for travel will stop, but it does mean we can have somewhere to call home, even if just for a while.

-For The Talking Suitcase Family, they seem to find that having a base whilst the children go to school, and travelling every six weeks works well for them too.
+The Talking Suitcase Family seem to find that having a base whilst the children go to school, and traveling every six weeks works well for them too.
 Living in Old Nice – right behind the promenade area where the fresh produce market is, they have a very exciting life.
 Some would call it ‘living the dream’, but they have chosen a simple life over a heavy mortgage etc., and they believe the trade-offs are worth it.

 Our children are getting older, and as they form friendships this becomes something we as parents need to encourage.
 It is a natural transition from needing a parents approval to needing personal approval of friends.